PurpleIvy/writing-works/LILAC BOOK/Lilac Draft 0 - Full Chapters.md

 Lilac felt conflicted as she walked down the street, turning around corners in a way that seemed almost random.
 She occasionally nodded at certain people she recognised in shop windows, though she neither said anything to any of them, nor glanced up enough for them to get a good enough look at her modded eye in the mostly dark, but still lit up street lights.
 She liked it here, its… home.
 But she couldn’t deny, as much as she wanted to, that there was a part of her that longed to go back to Aureole.
 She remembered White’s speech, and that only made her more conflicted.
 He seemingly lived in the city out of… hatred?
 She had no idea why he stayed there, but he certainly lived rather luxuriously despite his obvious anger.
 She remembered the vitriol in his voice as he spat towards the city, those flames in his eyes. *Those flames… was it really just an illustration?*

 She put it out of her mind, realising how exhausted she was from walking with a hunk of limp metal attached to her leg, and searched for somewhere to sit down for a moment, before continuing on to Tiger’s Walk.
 She glanced around, getting her bearings.
-She had just passed Narik’s pawn shop, she could turn left two streets down and walk straight there.
+She had just passed the sign for Narik’s pawn shop, she could turn left two streets down and walk straight there.
 That would require walking past her mother’s restaurant.
 She could smell it already, her mother loved using spices and herbs in her cooking, and the small streets in \[Lilac’s section of the Split\] trapped the smell nicely.
 The smell itself might have lured Lilac towards it if she wasn’t sitting down at the moment.

 She decided to wait on choosing which way to go until she felt she was ready to continue on, though the way that the thought of going past her mother and getting noticed caused her foot to clench made her feel like she had already made the decision.
 She ignored that, instead trying to look at her leg.
 It was about midday, but it was a work day, so fortunately the street itself was rather empty, with only the occasional passerby.
 Lilac had thankfully remembered to bring a small amount of Ichor with her, she knew from experience not to take *too* much with you, lest it get stolen and sold, usually back to you, for a far steeper price.
 She pulled the small metal ball from her pocket, there was a slight crack in it, but fortunately the Ichor remained imbued.
 She absorbed it, and felt the Ichor fill her reserves.
 It wasn’t as much as she had used… before her fall, but she wasn’t thinking very clearly in the moment, and wasted her entire stash that she hid in Rio’s closet.